February 16, 2025

 Weight

 My pair of men's size 13 weighs two pounds 14 ounces—a typical midweight hiking boot.
 The Moraine may be lighter than a traditional European trekking boot, but it's not a lightweight hiking boot by North American standards.
 For comparison, it's two ounces heavier than my Oboz Bridgers and two ounces lighter than my sturdy LOWA Renegades.
-For more weight savings, hikers should consider the lightweight Scarpa Rush hiking boot
+For more weight savings, hikers should consider the lightweight Scarpa Rush hiking boot.
+However, this is a nice build for the average hiker who wants one boot for both day hiking and backpacking.

 Fit